xludx/Cashier-BTC/README.md

 -------

 ```
-$ nodejs cashier-btc.js
+$ nodejs cashier-part.js
 $ nodejs worker.js
 $ nodejs worker2.js
 ```

-Open [http://localhost:2222](http://localhost:2222) in browser, you should see 'Cashier-BTC reporting for duty'.
+Open [http://localhost:2222](http://localhost:2222) in browser, you should see 'Cashier-PART reporting for duty'.
 That's it, ready to use.
 Use tools like `supervisord` or `foreverjs` to keep it running.